lyteword/chspurgeon-tod/volume-3/psalm-55.md

 **Verse 4.** *The terrors of death are fallen upon me.
 My heart,* said the afflicted psalmist, *is sore pained within me:* and though I am repeatedly assured of my interest in the divine love and favour, yet now *the terrors of death are fallen upon me.* The case of David is so far from being peculiar to himself, that it portrays, in the most striking colours, a state of mind to which many of the most exemplary Christians are frequently, if not constantly subject.
 Many, whose hopes are placed on the right foundation, even Christ Jesus, and whose conduct is uniform and consistent, are ye harassed almost continually by the tormenting fears of death...
 It will be an interesting and useful enquiry to examine into the real causes of a fear, which cultivates melancholy and despondency on the one hand and destroys our happiness on the other.
 To effect this design I shall consider,

-1\.The various causes of the fear of death.
+1\.
+The various causes of the fear of death.

-2\.The arguments calculated to remove it.
+2\.
+The arguments calculated to remove it.
 There are few, indeed, so hardened in the slavery of vice, or so utterly regardless of every admonition, as to consider the awful period of dissolution without some emotions of terror and dismay.
 There is something so peculiarly awful in the idea of a change hitherto unknown, and of a state hitherto untried, that the most hardy veterans have owned its tremendous aspects.

 One of the first causes of the fear of death is *conscious guilt.* The most hardened are conscious of many things which they may not readily confess; and the most self righteous is conscious of many crimes which he artfully studies to conceal.
 Whilst the Christian is looking only to his own habits and temper, he may and will be always wretched; but if he looks to the great Surety, Christ Jesus, his gloomy prospect will soon be turned to joy.
 An *attachment to this world* is also a (second) cause of the fear of death.
 A principal of self preservation is also a (third) cause of the fear of death.
 That our bodies, which are pampered by pride and nourished by indulgence, should be consigned to the silent grave, and become even the food of worms, is a humbling reflection to the boasted dignity of man.
 Besides, nature revolts at the idea of its own dissolution; hence a desire of preserving life, evidently implanted in us.
 The devil is also (fourthly) often permitted to terrify the consciences of men, and thereby increase at least the fear of death.
 Unbelief is also a (fifth) cause of the fear of death.
 Were our faith more frequently in exercise, we should be enabled to look beyond the dreary mansions of the grave with a hope full of immortality.
 Our fears of death may be often caused by looking for that perfection in ourselves, which we shall never easily discover.

 Consider the arguments calculated to remove the fear of death.
 It may be necessary to premise that the consolations of religion belong only to real Christians; for the wicked have just reason to dread the approach of death.
 But to such as are humbled under a sense of their own unworthiness, and who have fled to Christ for pardon and salvation, they have no cause to apprehend either the pain or the consequences of death; because first, the sting of death is taken away.
 Secondly, because death is no longer an enemy but a friend.
 Instead of threatening us with misery, it invites us to happiness.
 Thirdly, the safety of our state is founded on the oath, the purpose, and the promises of God.
 A fourth argument calculated to remove the fear of death, is the consideration of the benefits resulting from it.
-The benefits which believers receive from Christ at the resurrection also, is a fifth argument calculated to remove the fear of death. *Condensed from a Sermon by John Grove, M.A., F.A.S.,* 1802.
+The benefits which believers receive from Christ at the resurrection also, is a fifth argument calculated to remove the fear of death. *Condensed from a Sermon by John Grove, M. A., F. A. S.,* 1802.

 **Verses 4-5.** In the version of the Psalter used in the Prayer book, this verse stands with a more homely and expressive simplicity, "My heart is disquieted within me, and the fear of death is fallen upon me.
 Fearfulness and trembling are come upon me, and an horrible dread hath overwhelmed me."
 The fear of death is upon all flesh.
 It is no sign of manhood to be without it.
 To overcome it in the way of duty is courage; to meet death with patience is faith; but not to fear it is either a gift of special grace, or a dangerous insensibility.
 No doubt great saints have been able to say, "I have a desire to depart."
 And many have rushed to martyrdom as to the love and bosom of their Lord; but for the rest, the multitude of his flock, who are neither wilful sinners nor to be numbered among the saints, the thought of death is a thought of fear.
 We see that, on the first feeling of their having so much as set foot in the path leading to the grave, even good men feel "the terror of death, ""a horrible dread, "which makes every pulse to beat with a hurried and vehement speed.
 Their whole nature, both in body and in soul, trembles to its very centre; and their heart is "disquieted, ""sore pained, "within them.
 Let us see what are the causes or reasons of this "fear of death."
 The first must needs be a consciousness of personal sinfulness.
 A sense of unfitness to meet God, our unreadiness to die, a multitude of personal faults, evil tempers, thoughts, and inclinations; the recollection of innumerable sins, of great omissions and lukewarmness in all religious duties, the little love or gratitude we have to God, and the great imperfections of our repentance; all these make us tremble at the thought of going to give up our account.
 We feel as if it were impossible we could be saved.
-Shame, fear, and a "horrible dread" fall upon us. *Henry Edward Manning, M.A.,* 1850.
+Shame, fear, and a "horrible dread" fall upon us. *Henry Edward Manning, M. A.,* 1850.

 **Verse 5.** *Fearfulness and trembling are come upon me.* In this pitiful condition of mind, learn, that it is not a thing inconsistent with godliness to be much moved with fear in time of danger; natural affections are not taken away in conversion, but sanctified and moderated. *David Dickson.*